Welcome to Roosevelt House!

 The Sara Delano Roosevelt Library (Second Floor, Front-West Side of Building)

 Students may use the second floor Sara Delano Roosevelt Library to study and prepare for classes.
 The library will generally be available to students during regular business hours (9:00am-5:30pm, Monday-Friday), except when otherwise in use.
-To check the SDR library schedule, click here.

-Please note that Roosevelt House does NOT have computers or printing services for students.
+Please note that Roosevelt House does not have computers or printing services for students.
 Students should plan accordingly, and print papers, handouts, and any other materials they may need at main campus or at home, prior to class.

 Food and Drink